Hybrid paper-polymer banknote

 A hybrid paper-polymer banknote or composite substrate is a banknote made from a mixture of paper and polymer substance.

 Hybrid banknotes are essentially a paper banknote with a polymer patch.
 A polymer patch/band is applied vertically over the entire height of paper banknote, thus creating a clear window.
-The height of the polymer window generally measures 74 mm depending on the height of the banknote × 16 mm.
-Its thickness is 25 microns.
-Bulgaria was the first country to produce a hybrid paper polymer banknote, in a denomination of 20 Bulgarian Leva in 2005.
+The height of the polymer window generally measures 74 mm (depending on the height of the banknote) × 16 mm.
+Its thickness is 25 micrometres.
+Bulgaria was the first country to produce a hybrid paper polymer banknote, in a denomination of 20 Bulgarian leva in 2005.